telerik/blazor-docs/components/calendar/templates/header-template.md

 The `<HeaderTemplate>` allows you to customize the header of the calendar.
 If the application defines this template, the component will not render any of the built-in buttons and labels in the header area.

+The example below is using a [Calendar reference and methods]({%slug components/calendar/overview%}#calendar-reference-and-methods).

 >caption Use custom rendering in the Calendar header

 ````CSHTML